 - Scary Dogmatic Aliens: The Brood Warrior.

-- Secret Keeper: Turbo, about Spencers tener as a Superhero.
+- Secret-Keeper: Turbo, about Spencers tenure as a Superhero.

 - Spiteful Spit: Manfred or Turbo as he likes to be known, knocks Spencer's comic book on the ground as he's bullying him, spits in it, and shoves it back at him.